Lay Zhang: Endorsements and partnerships

 As of March 2023, Zhang has been the spokesman/ambassador for over 50 brands.

 Current endorsements include: Hublot, Bang & Olufsen, Biotherm Homme, Epson, Wedgwood, Fila, Decorte, Calbee, etc. Past endorsements include: Chaumet, Valentino, Dell computer, Calvin Klein, Daniel Wellington, Ballantine's, Burger King, Oral-B, Pizza Hut, Converse, MAC Cosmetics, Ray-Ban, Milka Chocolate, H&M, Perrier, etc.

 He was Calvin Klein's first Chinese global spokesperson for their underwear and jean lines.
 Additionally, as an ambassador of high-end fashion house Valentino, Zhang attended multiple fashion shows and events in Asia and Europe, as well at the annual Met Gala.
 He has also was a promotional ambassador for Huawei Nova from 2015 to 2018.
-Zhang was appointed as a publicity ambassador for the Communist Youth League of China in Changsha in July 2016 Since then, he has been publicity ambassador for five consecutive years.
+Zhang was appointed as a publicity ambassador for the Communist Youth League of China in Changsha in July 2016.
+He has been publicity ambassador for five consecutive years.
 In October 2017, Zhang signed a contract with the vice president of Tencent Music Entertainment Group and became a member of "Music+ Plan" (Music+ 计划).

 On June 6, 2024, Zhang was appointed as the culture and tourism ambassador of the Hunan province.